RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-815** MVVS spends lots of time drawing dimension of big array

+## Online Editing

+**MVVS-1026** Duplicated host names were incorrectly allowed in the configuration file.

+**MVVS-1036** User may not be aware of the change on the server side.

 ## Others

 **MVVS-527** BASIC CALL subroutines statement can not be recognized correctly by the parser.